-Person.SAF_EQMT (deleted in 2010 Person data file)
+Person.SAF_EQMT (discontinued in Person data file in 2010)

-Attribute Labels GES
+Attribute Labels 1999-2009

 Not Applicable 0

 None Used 1

 Bicycle Helmet 2

 Helmet

 Protective Pads Used (elbows, knees, shins, etc.)

 Bicycle Helmet and Reflective Equipment 4

 Reflective Equipment/Clothing (jacket, backpack, etc.) 3

 Lighting

 Other Safety Equipment 8

 Not Reported

 Unknown if Used 9

-The translation uses the records in GES.Safetyeq.
-If no records, then the value is 0.
-If a single record, then the SAS code for that record is used.
-If there are multiple records, and there are prioritized by the following SAS code order: 2, 3, 4, 5, 7, 8, 9, 0, and 1.
+Prior to 2002, this value is data entered.
+From 2002 to 2009, Person.SAF_EQMT is rolled up from the Safetyeq data file which allows multiple items of safety equipment for a non-motorist to be recorded.
+All records from the Safetyeq data file are used.
+For all years the value is assigned using the following process: If there are no records, then the code 0 is assigned.
+If there is a single record, then the SAS code for that record is assigned.
+If there are multiple records, they are prioritized by the following SAS code order: 2, 3, 4, 5, 7, 8, 9, 0, and 1.
 Not Applicable is used when Person Type = 1, 2, 3, 9 or 77.